jakemanger/NEVE/docs/getting_started/unity_setup.md

 3) In Unity Hub, ensure you have the build support modules installed for all target platforms.
 Click "Installs", then the gear icon on your Unity installation, select "Add Modules", and enable **Linux Build Support (Mono)**, **Mac Build Support (Mono)**, and **Windows Build Support (Mono)** (Windows is included by default on Windows installs).
 These are required for the build scripts to compile without errors.

-4) From Unity Hub, click "Projects" > "ADD" and select the NEVE_unity_HDR folder in the location of where you cloned this repository.
+4) From Unity Hub, click "Projects" > "ADD" and select the NEVE_unity folder in the location of where you cloned this repository.

 5) If you don't know how to use Unity, follow some of its [amazing guides](https://learn.unity.com/) or find some guides elsewhere (e.g. youtube) to get familiar with all the windows, settings and how everything works.
 You should have a general understanding of how the engine works, how to place game objects in the scene and how to alter components on game objects.